LK/AssemblyLine-Twitter/README.md

 ##### Optional Parameters
 - `quiet` (default = false): When set to true, AssemblyLine will stop logging messages.
 - `followBack` (default = true; only for DM bots): If set to false, AssemblyLine will not automatically follow everyone who follows the bot.
+- `rateLimit` (default = 0; only for reply bots): The number of seconds to wait between tweets.
+Every time the number of seconds specified here passes, the next tweet matching the filters will be passed to the callback - otherwise the tweet will not be passed.
+If the rateLimit is set to 0 then all tweets will be passed to the callback.

 ### Bot Creation